dstockto/matthewtrask.github.io/_posts/2016-03-15-Moving-OBCT-To-Laravel.markdown

 ## Laravel new Obct

-So lets look at a few things behind the scenes before i get into more details with the move.
+So lets look at a few things behind the scenes before I get into more details with the move.
 Originally the site was built on a framework called [SimpleMVC](http://simplemvcframework.com).
 I, along with my friend and coworker Justin, had built [Transparent Trade Coffee](http://transparenttradecoffee.com) on the same platform.
 As the name implies, its dead simple.
 However, when they released 2.2, they introduced both new packages and breaking changes.
 If you know anything about SemVer, a X.1.X change should not be breaking.
 It can introduce new features, but should not break backwards compatibility.
 But I digress.
 Other then the framework, there wasnt much else to the site.
 I had a few packages, mainly Nesbot\Carbon for better time functions.
 I had the Foundation CSS framework in place.

 Deciding to move frameworks is no small feat.
 And it was even harder when I was giving up my weekend.
 So Friday night, I ran the inital command and just started.
 Note that I had some beer.
 Was worth it.
 Laravel makes this easy too.
 With the artisan commands, I was up and running in moments.
 Starting first with

 ```command-line
 $ php artisan make:migration create_table
 ```

 I had an easy way to start the data migration.
 I could have used a simple SQL import, but with these commands at my use, I figured I would give this a go.